MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/using-mrt-for-converted-desktop-apps-and-games.md

 ### Step 1.4: Localizing more parts of the package manifest (optional)

 Other sections of the package manifest can be localized.
-For example, if your application handles file-extensions then it should have a `windows.fileTypeAssociation` extension in the manifest, using the <span style="background-color: lightgreen">green highlighted text</span> exactly as shown (since it will refer to resources), and replacing the
+For example, if your application handles file-extensions then it should have a `windows.fileTypeAssociation` extension in the manifest, using the <span>green highlighted text</span> exactly as shown (since it will refer to resources), and replacing the
-<span style="background-color: yellow">yellow highlighted text</span> with information specific to your application:
+<span>yellow highlighted text</span> with information specific to your application:

 ```xml
 <Extensions>